chazu/magister_poc/README.md

 # TODO
+* Extract each verb handler into its own file
+* Extract app into module in lib
+* Handle errors during transformer register initialization
 * Write in MANUAL - transformer syntax and loading process
-* Handle errors during transformer register initialization
 * Create pseudo-endpoint to see transformer registry
 * Spec and Implement Transformer Register init
 * Spec and Implement logical deletion (DELETE verb handler)